 Benin (Cotonou): No recent incidents reported.
-Past incidents reported in / off Benin.
-Vessels attacked and crews kidnapped.
+Past incidents reported in / off Benin where crews were kidnapped.
 Incidents showed that the pirates / robbers in the area are well armed and violent.
 Pirates robbed vessels and kidnapped crews for ransom.
 In the past, tankers were hijacked, and part cargo stolen (gas oil).
+Since 2022, incidents have stopped but vessels are advised to continue maintaining strict watch and measures.